Bluetorch-LLC/elden-cloud/md/guides-rural-internet.md

 Ubuntu 14.04 in a VM.

 I don't cover these as they are painful to use and I honestly forgot how to anyway.
-You will have to scour the web, sorry.
+You will have to scour the web like I did, sorry.

 #### Picking a Carrier
-So you went with option 5 because it's the least harmful to your wallet or your sanity.
+So you went with option 5 because it's the least deleterious to your wallet or your sanity.
 Now it all comes down to your choices of carrier and plan.
 You may or may not want to shop for a new carrier, for you or for a dedicated tethering device if you have one.
 You want three things out of it:
 1. A strong, consistent signal
 2. No hard data cap